Estimated reading time: 3 minutes

 Our boat is loaded and Captain Idi is standing tall on the helm.
 Explorer’s engines are warming up as the crew lift the anchor and stow away the anchor line.
-We’re about to depart to our favorite dive site… Mnemba Island.
+We’re about to depart to our favorite dive site… Mnemba Atoll.

 Captain Idi navigates his path through the ocean with precision while keeping the boat humming along at a solid 30 knots.
 I perch myself just in front of him on the bow with a watchful eye on the ocean waiting to catch a glimpse of that familiar spray rising off the water in the distance.